JOSH MEEK HAS ATTENDED 113 CITY COUNCIL MEETINGS SINCE JUNE 2018.

 Most Community Involved Candidate

-In addition to attending over 43 City Council meetings over the last year and half, I have been blessed to serve in many community positions.
+In addition to attending over 101 City Council meetings since 2018, I have been blessed to serve in many community positions.
 Including:

 – Frisco Chamber Board of Directors